Progyny (NASDAQ:PGNY) Updates Q2 2022 Earnings Guidance

 Progyny (NASDAQ:PGNY – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.01-$0.02 for the period, compared to the consensus EPS estimate of $0.03.
 The company issued revenue guidance of $188.00 million-$193.00 million, compared to the consensus revenue estimate of $189.03 million.Progyny also updated its FY 2022 guidance to $0.07-$0.14 EPS.

-Several analysts have commented on the stock.
-Zacks Investment Research raised shares of Progyny from a sell rating to a hold rating in a research report on Wednesday, March 2nd.
-TheStreet lowered shares of Progyny from a c- rating to a d+ rating in a research report on Friday, January 28th.
-Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and an average target price of $70.43.
+A number of equities analysts have recently issued reports on the company.
+Zacks Investment Research upgraded Progyny from a hold rating to a buy rating and set a $38.00 price objective for the company in a report on Thursday.
+TheStreet cut Progyny from a c- rating to a d+ rating in a report on Friday, January 28th.
+Two analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $65.86.

-In other news, Chairman David J. Schlanger sold 50,000 shares of the firm’s stock in a transaction that occurred on Monday, April 4th.
-The shares were sold at an average price of $49.80, for a total transaction of $2,490,000.00.
-Following the sale, the chairman now owns 84,000 shares of the company’s stock, valued at approximately $4,183,200.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Norman Payson sold 8,330 shares of the firm’s stock in a transaction that occurred on Wednesday, April 20th.
-The stock was sold at an average price of $43.91, for a total transaction of $365,770.30.
-Following the sale, the director now directly owns 505,776 shares in the company, valued at approximately $22,208,624.16.
+In other news, CEO Peter Anevski sold 17,569 shares of the company’s stock in a transaction on Tuesday, February 15th.
+The stock was sold at an average price of $41.39, for a total transaction of $727,180.91.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director Norman Payson sold 6,618 shares of the company’s stock in a transaction on Wednesday, May 11th.
+The stock was sold at an average price of $33.45, for a total value of $221,372.10.
+Following the transaction, the director now directly owns 490,828 shares in the company, valued at $16,418,196.60.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 543,696 shares of company stock valued at $23,159,237 over the last three months.
+Insiders have sold 540,384 shares of company stock worth $22,977,294 over the last three months.
 14.00% of the stock is currently owned by insiders.

-A number of institutional investors have recently added to or reduced their stakes in PGNY.
-Norges Bank acquired a new stake in Progyny in the 4th quarter valued at $11,466,000.
-Morgan Stanley grew its stake in Progyny by 41.0% in the 2nd quarter.
-Morgan Stanley now owns 689,333 shares of the company’s stock valued at $40,671,000 after acquiring an additional 200,480 shares during the period.
-BlackRock Inc. grew its stake in Progyny by 1.7% in the 4th quarter.
-BlackRock Inc. now owns 7,923,625 shares of the company’s stock valued at $398,955,000 after acquiring an additional 136,122 shares during the period.
-Millennium Management LLC grew its stake in Progyny by 134.8% in the 4th quarter.
-Millennium Management LLC now owns 17,403 shares of the company’s stock valued at $876,000 after acquiring an additional 67,403 shares during the period.
-Finally, Marshall Wace LLP grew its stake in Progyny by 134.6% in the 4th quarter.
-Marshall Wace LLP now owns 46,768 shares of the company’s stock valued at $2,355,000 after acquiring an additional 26,831 shares during the period.
-82.51% of the stock is currently owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of PGNY.
+BlackRock Inc. lifted its stake in Progyny by 1.7% in the 4th quarter.
+BlackRock Inc. now owns 7,923,625 shares of the company’s stock valued at $398,955,000 after buying an additional 136,122 shares in the last quarter.
+Vanguard Group Inc. increased its holdings in shares of Progyny by 0.8% during the 1st quarter.
+Vanguard Group Inc. now owns 6,525,283 shares of the company’s stock worth $335,399,000 after buying an additional 49,779 shares during the last quarter.
+Clearbridge Investments LLC increased its holdings in shares of Progyny by 2.7% during the 1st quarter.
+Clearbridge Investments LLC now owns 3,223,502 shares of the company’s stock worth $165,688,000 after buying an additional 86,249 shares during the last quarter.
+Northern Trust Corp increased its holdings in shares of Progyny by 0.8% during the 1st quarter.
+Northern Trust Corp now owns 966,874 shares of the company’s stock worth $49,698,000 after buying an additional 7,343 shares during the last quarter.
+Finally, Morgan Stanley increased its holdings in shares of Progyny by 41.0% during the 2nd quarter.
+Morgan Stanley now owns 689,333 shares of the company’s stock worth $40,671,000 after buying an additional 200,480 shares during the last quarter.
+82.51% of the stock is currently owned by institutional investors.

 About Progyny (Get Rating)